-Why are children with Autism Spectrum Disorder (ASD) sensitive to noise?
+Why are autistic children sensitive to noise?

 - Sensory overload